SalishSeaCast/docs/storm_surges/forcing.rst

 This notebook can be edited to generate forcing files for other time frames.

 To use these forcing files in NEMO, we must edit :file:`namelist.lateral`.
 The title of the forcing files should have the format :file:`ssh_y2006m01.nc`.
+Each file contains one month of the hourly sea surface height anomaly.
 First, tell NEMO that you are using external data on the barotropic fields:

  .. code-block:: fortran